nottrobin/robinwinslow.uk/_drafts/elon-musk-white-supremacist.md

 But [mass immigration is coming](https://www.heraldscotland.com/politics/19850946.neil-mackays-big-read-mass-migration-coming-future-scotland-asian-says-leading-migration-expert-dr-parag-khanna/).
 This is unavoidable.
 If you fill up Western nations with white babies, all you're going to do is cause greater resource conflict within those nations.
 This will not stabilise anything.

-Which basically puts all the weight of this whole, hugely costly and dangerous idea of having more Western babies, on the second point.
+Which basically puts all the weight of justifying this whole, hugely costly and dangerous idea of having more Western babies, on the second point.
 That only American magnates can generate growth and therefore we need more of their babies.

 I'm not gonna bother trying to explain how growth and inequality are also huge threats to climate change here.
 The core point is that this idea that for some reason native-born Americans or Europeans are central to the planet's economic health is about as clearly white supremacist as anything I can think of.